-Pull-Up Bar Mastery: Upper Body & Core Strength Plan
+Pull-Up Bar Workouts for Upper Body and Core Strength

 "Focus on controlled movements and full range of motion.
 For advanced core engagement, integrate L-sits or V-sits while hanging or between pull-up sets to build static strength and stability."